w4jbm/MBASIC-Protect/README.md

 With things in a slightly different location, under MBASIC 5.21 the command ```POKE 23913,175``` from the comand prompt before loading a protected file will let you list and save the file after loading it.

 ## Analysis
-But I was still left wondering how DEPRO.COM worked.
-I think I found the answer and will share the journey to get there.
+But I was still left wondering how UNPRO.COM worked.
+With help, I ultimately found the answer and will share the journey that got me there.

 I created a program called PATTERN.BAS in a text editor.
 It was just a line number, a REMark statement, one space, and then a series of upper case As.
 I saved this both as a regular tolkenized file and also as a tolkenized file with protection.
 My goal was to make this so the lines would somewhat line up when looked at as a hex dump.
 One thing that was immediately obvious was: